Kroc/NoNonsenseForum/README.txt

 --------
 1. Copy this directory and all files to the web-root

+	NOTE: On some platforms, the ".htaccess" file may be invisible.
+Please search the Internet for instructions on how to show hidden files on your operating system if you cannot see the ".htaccess" file.
+It must be included with the other files for NoNonsense Forum to work

-2. Create a folder named "users" on webroot
+2. Create a folder named "users" on web-root

-3. Ensure the webroot and all sub-folders (especially "users") have write permission for PHP, the code will save new threads directly to webroot
+3. Ensure the web-root and all sub-folders (especially "users") have write permission for PHP, the code will save new threads directly to web-root

-4. Visit the site in your browser. if all is well, you should have an empty, but functional forum If you’re having problems you can ask for help on the forums: <forum.camendesign.com>
+4. Visit the site in your browser.
+If all is well, you should have an empty, but functional forum.
+	If you're having problems you can ask for help on the forums: <forum.camendesign.com>

 Optional:

 5. Rename the 'config.example.php' file to 'config.php' and customise the options within to your liking.
-	Available options are explained within 'config.example.php'.
+	Available options are explained within 'config.example.php'

 Browser support:
 ----------------
 *	IE6, 7, 8, 9, 10
-*	Firefox 3+
+*	Firefox 3+, Camino 2+
 *	Chrome Stable, Chrome Dev
 *	Safari 3+
 *	Opera 9+
-*	Camino 2.1
+*	Lynx

 *	iOS 4.0+ (iOS 3 untested yet)
+*	Android (all versions AFAIK)
+*	Firefox Mobile
+*	Opera Mobile & Mini

 Unsupported:
 *	Firefox 2 or earlier, Camino 1
 *	IE5.5 and below (including IE:Mac)
+*	IE7/Mobile (Windows Phone 7)

 Creating Sub-Forums:
 --------------------
-If you would like to organise your forum into sub-forums for different topics just create a folder on webroot with the desired name (it can contain any letters allowed by your server’s OS except for ".", "<", ">" and "&" -- ampersand due to this bug: <shauninman.com/archive/2005/05/11/unexpected_get_contents>).
+If you would like to organise your forum into sub-forums for different topics just create a folder on webroot with the desired name (it can contain any letters allowed by your server's OS except for ".", "<", ">" and "&" -- ampersand due to this bug: <shauninman.com/archive/2005/05/11/unexpected_get_contents>).
 Make sure the folder has write-permissions.

 Second-level sub-folders are not supported.
-(E.g. '/Music/Techno/')
+(E.g. '/Music/Techno/').

 Stickying Threads:
 ------------------
 If you would like a thread to always remain at the top of the threads list, also regardless of page number, create a file "sticky.txt" in the webroot or particular folder.

-In your sticky.txt file add the filename of each thread you would like to sticky on separate lines, including the ".rss" file extension.
+In your "sticky.txt" file add the filename of each thread you would like to sticky on separate lines, including the ".rss" file extension.
 For example:

 the_rules.rss
 f_a_q_.rss